 New treatments are being tailored to different subtypes and stages of breast cancer, fueled by advances in understanding the molecular basis of the disease.
-These treatments play a key role in pre- and post-surgery care and aim to improve survival rates, minimize side effects and enhance quality of life for patients.
+These treatments play a key role in pre- and post-surgery care to improve survival rates, minimize side effects and enhance quality of life for patients.

 For example, significant research efforts are targeting breast cancers characterized by the overexpression of human epidermal growth factor receptor 2 (HER2).
 HER2-positive breast cancers, which make up 15%–20% of cases, tend to be more aggressive, requiring targeted interventions.
 HER2-targeted drugs attack specific proteins on cancer cells to slow tumor growth.